1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Portal Hypertension in Houston

-• Beta-blocker therapy: Nonselective beta-blockers reduce portal vein pressure to lower the risk of variceal bleeding.
+• Beta-blocker therapy: Nonselective beta-blockers help lower portal vein pressure and reduce the risk of variceal bleeding.

-• Endoscopic variceal ligation (EVL): Banding procedure to stop or prevent bleeding from esophageal or gastric varices.
+• Endoscopic variceal ligation (EVL): A banding procedure used to treat or prevent bleeding from enlarged esophageal or gastric varices.

-• TIPS procedure: Transjugular intrahepatic portosystemic shunt creates an internal channel to relieve high portal pressure.
+• TIPS procedure: The transjugular intrahepatic portosystemic shunt (TIPS) creates an internal channel to relieve portal pressure and improve circulation.

-• Salt-restricted diet: Limiting sodium intake helps control ascites and reduce fluid buildup in the abdomen.
+• Low-sodium diet: Limiting salt intake helps manage ascites and prevent fluid accumulation in the abdomen.

-• Regular monitoring: Periodic imaging (ultrasound, CT), endoscopy, and lab tests (ICD-10: K76.6) track liver function and portal pressure over time.
+• Regular monitoring: Ongoing imaging tests (ultrasound, CT), endoscopy, and lab work are performed to assess liver function and portal pressure (ICD-10: K76.6).

 Ready to Take the Next Step?

-Don't let portal hypertension define your life.
-At GastroDoxs in Houston, our expert team offers tailored treatment plans, cutting-edge procedures, and compassionate support every step of the way.
-Schedule your consultation today-call us at 832-632-4070 or book online-to start your journey toward better liver health and lasting relief.
+Portal hypertension doesn’t have to define your life.
+At GastroDoxs in Houston, our dedicated team provides personalized treatment plans, advanced medical techniques, and compassionate care at every stage.
+Call us at 832-632-4070 or book online to begin your journey toward better liver health and long-term wellness.

 1.5K